MLHale/GenCyber-web-content/day1/github-primer.md

 ![gitcommit](../img/primer/gitcommit.png)

 `git status` now reports no uncommitted changes.
 But it indicates that `Your branch is ahead of 'origin/master' by 1 commit`.
-Which means that our local repository master branch is more recent commits than the remote repository master branch.
+Which means that our local repository master branch has more recent commits than the remote repository master branch.

 To push our local commits to the remote repository, we need the git `push` command.
 With this command we need to indicate the name of the remote repository followed by the name of the local repository branch that has updates to be pushed.

-#### Questions
+> #### Questions
-What is the default name of the remote repository?
+> What is the default name of the remote repository?
-What is the name of the main branch in our local repository?
+> What is the name of the main branch in our local repository?

 To push local commits to the remote repository, here is the command we will use `git push origin master`

 ![gitpush](../img/primer/gitpush.png)

-Here is the status of the local repository.
-Nothing to commit. up-to-date.
+The status of the local repository is: Nothing to commit. up-to-date.

 ![gitpush](../img/primer/gitstatuspush.png)